anish6777/styled-xls/README.md

 - createBook - to convert two dimensional arrays to XML file
 - createFromObjectArrayURI - to convert object arrays directly to XML dataURI
 - createBookURI - to convert two dimensional arrays to XML dataURI

+Note: In excel a warning will popup when we open the file as we are saving xml file with an xls extension.
+Also enable editing in excel for formulas to work

 # Codepen sample